coderedtails/blog/actor_paradigm_v2.md

 One important property that the messages have to fulfil to make this viable, is that they are to be immutable.
 Once a message is out, there is no going back or changing it mid-flight.
 You can imagine an Actor system like a little factory where co-workers send each other sealed envelops with orders or information.
-Each works in isolation based on the information he has.
+Each works in isolation based on the information he has locally.

 ## Actor conversations for beginners